The Ashes: Jack Leach ruled out of series for England with lower back stress fracture

 Leach has established himself as England's premier spinner under Stokes' captaincy and was the only specialist slow-bowler named in the 16-man squad on Saturday for the first two Tests.

-The only other spinners to earn Test caps over that period are Rehan Ahmed, Matt Parkinson, as well as all-rounder options Will Jacks and Liam Livingstone.
+The only other spinners to earn Test caps over that period are Rehan Ahmed and Matt Parkinson, as well as all-rounder options Will Jacks and Liam Livingstone.

 Leicestershire 18-year-old leg-spinner Ahmed became England's youngest male Test debutant on the tour of Pakistan last winter, impressing with seven wickets at an average of 19.57, including a five-for.